TranceMeli/ZufallsEssensGenerator/README.md

-Lieferando like with Random Functions
+Lieferando like with Random Functions<br>
 In the future there will be a updated version